gentlefox/Beton.css/README.md

 All the things.

-Since Béton.css weighs 700KB, it ensures that only wealthy users with 4G or broadband Internet will access your content.
+Please note Béton.css weighs 700KB, which ensures that only wealthy users with 4G or broadband Internet will access your content.
 It obviously maximizes conversion rates and keeps hippies out of your website.
 For more tips on how to destroy the web, please watch [Bruce Lawson's talk on the subject](https://vimeo.com/32673398).

 ## Why is it Called  "Béton.css"